Texas Drug Law Cases

 Most drug cases prosecuted today involve marijuana, cocaine, meth and methamphetamines, heroin, MDMA (ecstasy), LSD, Xanax, OxyContin, Valium, Rohypnol, steroids, hydrocodone (Vicodin), crack, “spice,” analogs to scheduled controlled substances, simulated drugs and drugs legal in other states but not in Texas, and…the list goes on.

-The abuse of prescription medication also can result in criminal charges.
-Many clients were prescribed medications, become addicted, and when their doctor discontinues the medication the client self-medicated through the use of online purchases, forged prescriptions, doctor shopping and other desperate efforts to obtain the needed prescription medication.
-Healthcare professionals sometimes become addicted by abusing the very drugs they frequently prescribe.
+The abuse of prescription medication sometimes leads to criminal charges.
+We have had many clients who were prescribed medications, become addicted, and when their doctor discontinued the medication, they self-medicated through the use of online purchases, forged prescriptions, doctor shopping and other desperate efforts.
+Our clients have also included health care professionals who became addicted by abusing the very drugs they frequently prescribed.

-When arrested, whether people are rich or poor, they are treated equally, taken to jail, and then held until released on bond like every other defendant.
+When people are arrested, whether rich or poor, they are treated equally.
+Everyone is taken to jail and then held until released on bond.
 Pretrial release procedures take from several hours to several days.
-If you think you have a problem, you should consider talking to a lawyer before you are arrested.
+If you think you have a problem with prescription drugs, you should consider talking to a lawyer before you end up getting arrested.

-Ed Mallett is a life member of the National Legal Committee for the National Organization for the Reform of Marijuana Laws (NORML).
 Federal drug case indictments may be long and complicated, charging many defendants and many counts.
-Ed Mallett successfully defended two defendants in America’s largest single marijuana seizure, 110,000 pounds, from a Colombian ship.
+Ed Mallett is a lifetime member of the National Legal Committee for the National Organization for the Reform of Marijuana Laws (NORML).
+He successfully represented two defendants in America’s largest single marijuana seizure, 110,000 pounds seized from a Colombian ship.

-In April 2016, Tom Berg represented a doctor in a 5-week federal jury trial, disputing claims of Medicare fraud and his client was found not guilty of all charges.
+In April 2016, Tom Berg represented a doctor in a five-week federal jury trial, disputing claims of Medicare fraud and his client was found not guilty of all charges.